NAV

 Field Description

-hard_skills Technical competencies required (e.g., "Typescript", "Angular")
+hard_skills Core technical or domain-specific abilities (e.g., "Typescript", "Angular")

-soft_skills Non-technical competencies (e.g., "Kritisches Denken")
+soft_skills Core interpersonal or cognitive skills (e.g., "Kommunikation", "Kritisches Denken")

 Rate Limiting